 - 4K game upscaling

-The main thing to know is that this is running on a similar CPU and SSD to the main Series X, and so will play all of the same games, and enjoy the same phenomenal load times and perks like Quick Resume.
+The main thing to know is that this is running on a similar CPU and SSD to the main Series X (albeit with only half the storage capacity), and so will play all of the same games, and enjoy the same phenomenal load times and perks like Quick Resume.

 The big difference is in the GPU, where Microsoft has decided to prioritise frame rate over resolution.
 That means that the Xbox Series S supports frame rates up to 120fps - just like its big brother - but caps out at a resolution of 1440p, rather than 4K.
 There is hardware-driven 4K upscaling though, so you'll still get some benefit if you own a 4K TV, but it won't be true 4K.